alvinokafor/githubapi-vue/README.md

 The website contains three pages: Home, Repositories and Repository Details

-* Home Page: Here you are able to see informatio about the user
+* Home Page: Here you are able to see information about the user

 * Repositories Page: On this page you can see the entire list of the users repositories